Years of Lead (Italy): Bologna massacre

 On 2 August, a bomb killed 85 people and wounded more than 200 in Bologna.
-Known as the Bologna massacre, the blast destroyed a large portion of the city's railway station.
+Known as the Bologna massacre, the blast destroyed a large portion of the city's main railway station.
 This was found to be a neo-fascist bombing, mainly organized by the Nuclei Armati Rivoluzionari: Francesca Mambro and Valerio Fioravanti were sentenced to life imprisonment.
-In April 2007 the Supreme Court confirmed the conviction of Luigi Ciavardini, a NAR member associated closely with close ties to Terza Posizione.
+In April 2007, the Supreme Court confirmed the conviction of Luigi Ciavardini, a NAR member associated closely with close ties to Terza Posizione.
 Ciavardini received a 30-year prison sentence for his role in the attack.

 1981

 On 5 July, Giuseppe Taliercio, director of the Porto Marghera's Montedison petrochemical establishment, was killed by the Red Brigades after 47 days of kidnapping.

 On 3 August, Roberto Peci, an electrician, was killed by the Red Brigades after being kidnapped and held for 54 days.
-The killing was a vendetta against his brother Patrizio, a member of RB who became pentito the year before.
+The killing was a vendetta against his brother Patrizio, a member of the RB who became a pentito the year before.

-On 17 December, James L. Dozier, an American general and the deputy commander of NATO's South European forces based in Verona, was kidnapped by Red Brigades.
+On 17 December, James L. Dozier, an American general and the deputy commander of NATO's South European forces based in Verona, was kidnapped by the Red Brigades.
 He was freed in Padua on 28 January 1982 by the Nucleo Operativo Centrale di Sicurezza (NOCS), an Italian police anti-terrorist task force.

 1982

-On 26 August, a group of Red Brigades terrorists attacked a military troop convoy, in Salerno.
+On 26 August, a group of Red Brigades terrorists attacked a military troop convoy in Salerno.
 In the attack, Corporal Antonio Palumbo and policemen Antonio Bandiera and Mario De Marco were killed.
 The terrorists escaped.

 On 21 October, a group of Red Brigades terrorists attacked a bank in Turin, killing two guards, Antonio Pedio and Sebastiano d'Alleo.